anywheredoor/phonocardiogram-lvef-deeplearning/README.md

 - Sensitive data (raw audio, labels) and derived artifacts are gitignored by default for privacy.

 ## Preprocessing
 Audio is resampled to 2000 Hz, band-pass filtered to 20-800 Hz, then center-cropped or zero-padded to 4.0 s.
-Each waveform is converted to MFCC or gammatone, resized to the model input size, repeated to 3 channels, and normalized using training-split statistics (global or per-device).
+Each waveform is converted to MFCC or gammatone, resized to the model input size, repeated to 3 channels, and normalized using training-split statistics (single-set or per-device).
 These steps are identical across devices to avoid leakage.

 ## Workflow
 1. Build `metadata.csv`, then create patient-level splits and 5-fold CV splits to avoid leakage.